MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 Quarter in Washington (UCDC) +

-Researching World Politics: can be used to satisfy the Governance and Conflict requirement as long as the paper focuses on globalization.
-Students must have paper topic pre-approved.
-Some examples of acceptable topics are:
+• M194DC: Immigration Law and Policy (Approved for Governance and Conflict), as long as the paper focuses on globalization.
+Students must have the paper topic pre-approved.

-Power and Purpose: Understanding U.S. Foreign Policy: can be used to satisfy the Governance and Conflict requirement
+• M194 DC: Power and Purpose: Understanding U.S. Foreign Policy: Approved for Governance and Conflict requirement

-I A STD 195CE: can be petitioned for Senior Capstone (internship must relate to globalization and deal with issues that involve crossing international borders)
+Students may petition other seminars that relate to globalization and deal with issues that involve crossing international borders.

 Deadline to apply: Monday, Week 2 of Fall Quarter